 The PRP procedure usually takes 20 minutes to carry out in an outpatients treatment room, and although PRP can be injected as a single injection, a course of three injections is recommended to maximise benefits.

-What are the risks of AMPP® and PRP for the jaw?
+What are the risks of AMPP®, PRP and BMAC for the jaw?

-Because fat and platelets are harvested from the patient’s own body and the regeneration of the cells in the jaw is stimulated using the body’s natural healing mechanisms the risk factors for both procedures are low.
+Because fat, platelets and bone marrow are autologous, that is, harvested from the patient’s own body and the regeneration of the cells in the jaw is stimulated using the body’s natural healing mechanisms, the risk factors for all three procedures are low.
 They are minimally invasive, with no major incisions or lengthy recovery times, which further reduces risk.

 GET IN TOUCH